rkakshayka/OS-Project/README.md

 # First-Trial
-Starting as Trial in the Repository..
+Starting as Trial in the Repository.
+I'm creating  aptroject in this Repo..